Interventional Pain Treatments

 What is Stem Cell Therapy?

-There have been 226 different growth factors, specialized cytokines and enzyme inhibitors identified in our amnion allograft therapy.
+There have been 226 different growth factors, specialized cytokines and enzyme inhibitors identified in our stem cell therapy allograft therapy.
 All of the amniotic membrane tissue is donated by healthy consenting mothers undergoing scheduled Cesarean sections during normal, healthy childbirth.
 All tissue donors are tested for infectious diseases, similar to the testing done for blood donation.
 The amniotic membrane then undergoes a validated proprietary process to thoroughly cleanse and preserve the tissue.

 How does Stem Cell Therapy Work?